 Testing the Best Thin Kerf Miter Saw Blades

-I used a brand new 12-inch Hitachi C12FDH miter saw as my testing rig.
+I used a 12-inch Hitachi C12FDH miter saw as my testing rig.
 This saw earned high marks in a past tool test I was involved in.
 I deliberately chose a non-sliding miter saw to eliminate any extra play in the saw’s mechanism.
 That would make it harder for me to analyze the cutting results of the blades independent of the tool.
 Since I was testing on average trim-sized materials, the chop-action-only saw was the right tool for the job anyway.

 To evaluate cut quality, I ran each blade through a circuit of crosscuts and miter cuts.
 We used a variety of materials of different dimensions and thicknesses.
 With cuts made in the same order and carefully labeled, I ended up with over 20 individual sample pieces for each blade.
 I later scrutinized those under a raking light.